 History

-Nestled in the heart of Texas, this is the only city in the state founded by German royalty.
-On March 14, 1845, Prince Carl of Solms – Braunfels, Germany, purchased 1,265 acres for $1,112.
-It was then, the “City of a Prince” was born.
-Seven days later, on Good Friday, Prince Carl led the first settlers into New Braunfels, which was named after his ancestral German home.
-Three hundred forty-two Town Lots were surveyed and deeded to a Founding Colonist on “immigrant status” or sold or granted to him.
+Nestled in the heart of Texas, New Braunfels is the only city in the state founded by German royalty.
+On March 14, 1845, Prince Carl of Solms-Braunfels purchased 1,265 acres for $1,112, establishing what would become the "City of a Prince."
+Just days later, on Good Friday, he led the first settlers into the newly founded town, naming it after his ancestral home in Braunfels, Germany.

 Location